dimaip/dimaip.github.io/_posts/2016-10-21-logicless-templates-with-fusion.md

 {% highlight bash%}
 prototype(Your.NameSpace:BlogPost) < prototype(TYPO3.TypoScript:Template) {
-    templatePath = ‘resource://Your.NameSpace/.../BlogPost.html’
+    templatePath = 'resource://Your.NameSpace/.../BlogPost.html'
     blogPost = ${node}
 }
 prototype(Your.NameSpace:BlogPostsList) < prototype(TYPO3.TypoScript:Collection) {
     collection = ${blogPosts}
-    itemName = ‘node’
+    itemName = 'node'
     itemRenderer = Your.NameSpace:BlogPost
 }
 {% endhighlight %}

-At first sight, this looks a lot more cryptic and verbose, but also it’s much more functional and modular: each object does one specific purpose, we clearly map the array of blog posts to the rendering object (yes, it’s exactly how we use `.map()` in React).
+At first sight, this looks a lot more cryptic and verbose, but also it's much more functional and modular: each object does one specific purpose, we clearly map the array of blog posts to the rendering object (yes, it's exactly how we use `.map()` in React).

 ### f:if -> @if